cylentro/LaunchBox/frontend/docs/courses/prompting-101/chapter-6_staying-safe-and-smart.md

 ogTitle: Chapter 6 - Staying Safe and Smart - Ethics & Limitations
 ogDescription: Learn to use AI responsibly.
 This guide covers critical issues like AI hallucinations, bias, and copyright, providing an essential safety checklist for smart and ethical AI use.

-prev:
-  text: Chapter 5 - A Peek Under the Hood (The Non-Technical "How")
-  link: /courses/prompting-101/chapter-5_a-peek-under-the-hood
-next:
-  text: Chapter 7 - The Future is Now - What's Next?
-  link: /courses/prompting-101/chapter-7_the-future-is-now-whats-next
 ---
 # Chapter 6: Staying Safe and Smart: Ethics & Limitations